SDC International Design Competition 2014

 International Design Competition 2014: ‘Material World’

-Regional heats have been held in all participating countries and the finalists below will be joining us on 20th November for the Grand Final which will be held at Huizhou University, China.
+Regional heats have been held in all participating countries and the finalists below joined us on 20th November for the Grand Final which was held at Huizhou University, China.
 Huge congratulations to our winner Orla McCarthy, the Ireland finalist who took first place winning the prestigious Veronica Bell Trophy and £1000 cash prize.
 Well deserved runners up were Daniel Matthews from the University of Huddersfield (UK finalist) and Paradorn Katerat, (Thailand Finalist) from Rangsit University.

 - South Africa – Carla Klynsmith: Durban University of Technology

 - Hong Kong – Zheng Bi Rong: The Technological and Higher Education Institute of Hong Kong

 - Bangladesh – Parama Shayantony: BGMEA University of Fashion and Technology

 - Singapore – Jian Hong Chan: Temasek Polytechnic

 - Thailand – Paradorn Katerat : Rangsit University